What it Feels Like When Your Writing is Rejected – and How to Bounce Back

-Yes, it’s happened to me – as you can see from the photo above!
+It has indeed happened to me – as you can see from the photo above!
 Those are all the rejection letters I received in 2007 – 2008, for a fantasy novel that I was shipping around to agents/publishers, and for short stories that I was sending to magazines.
 I’ve had plenty of rejections since then, too: competition entries that didn’t even get placed, guest posts pitches that were turned down, reviews of my novels that were less than stellar.

-Rejection is simply a fact of life in the writing business.
+Rejection is simply part of the business of writing.
 Of course, it would be great if everything you wrote was loved and snapped up by the first editor who saw it.
-But agents and editors are inundated with new material on a daily basis – perhaps receiving hundreds of manuscripts every week when they might only take on one or two new authors every year.
+But agents and editors are inundated with new material on a daily basis – perhaps receiving hundreds of manuscripts every week, when they might only take on one or two new authors every year.

 Here’s what you need to know about rejection: